Jerk Out

+"Jerk Out" is a song from The Time's 1990 album Pandemonium.

 "Jerk Out" was released as the lead single from Pandemonium and became the group's highest-charting single, reaching number one on the U.S. R&B chart and number nine on the U.S. pop chart.
 "Jerk Out" also peaked at number six on the dance chart.
-A maxi-single was also released with several remixes of the song.
-The Sexy Mixes were remixed by Steve Hodge, Jimmy Jam & Terry Lewis, Lance "L.A."
-Alexander and Tony "Prof-T" Tolbert.